-- External intercostal muscles: These muscles obliquely run from one rip to the next one in a ventral and caudal direction.
+- External intercostal muscles: These muscles obliquely run from one rib to the next rib in a ventral-to-caudal direction.
 Along with the internal intercostal muscles and the ribs, they form the chest wall.
-The contraction of the external rip muscles elevates the rips and expands the thorax.
+The contraction of the external rib muscles elevates the ribs and expands the thorax.
 These muscles support inspiration.
-The external thoracic fascia covers the muscle from the ventral direction.
+The external thoracic fascia covers the muscles from the ventral direction.

-The origins of this muscle are the anterior tubercles of the transverse processes in the area of the 3rd to the 6th cervical vertebrae.
-It runs obliquely in caudal direction and inserts at the tubercle of the scalenus anterior muscle of the first rib.
+The origins of this muscle are the anterior tubercles of the transverse processes in the area of the third to sixth cervical vertebrae.
+It runs obliquely in the caudal direction and inserts at the tubercle of the scalenus anterior muscle of the first rib.
 The innervation occurs via the anterior branches of the spinal nerves in the area C5–C7.

-When there is bilateral contraction and and the cervical spine is fixated, the muscle elevates the first rib and therefore expands the thorax.
+When there is bilateral contraction and the cervical spine is fixed, the muscle elevates the first rib and therefore expands the thorax.

 From the origin at the transverse processes of the cervical vertebrae 3–7, the scalenus medius muscle runs to the first rib, occasionally also to the second rib.
 Innervation is provided by the spinal nerves of segments C4–C7.
-At bilateral contraction, the muscle elevates the upper ribs and expands the bony thorax this way.
+During bilateral contraction, the muscle elevates the upper ribs and expands the bony thorax this way.

-The muscle originates from the posterior tubercles of the transverse processes of the cervical vertebrae 5–6.
-From this location, the muscle fibres run to the outer surface of the second rib or the third rib.
+This muscle originates from the posterior tubercles of the transverse processes of the cervical vertebrae 5–6.
+From this location, the muscle fibers run to the outer surface of the second rib or the third rib.
 Innervation occurs via the anterior branches of the spinal nerves of the segments C7 and C8.
-At bilateral contraction, this muscle also supports the elevation of the bony thorax.
+During bilateral contraction, this muscle also supports the elevation of the bony thorax.

-The strong, areal ‘greater chest muscle’ lies on top of the pectoralis minor muscle.
+The strong, real ‘greater chest muscle’ lies on top of the pectoralis minor muscle.
 It is one of the chest muscles and connects the ventral shoulder girdle with the torso.
-Because of its large extensions, it is topographically divided into three parts:
+Because of its large extensions, it is topographically divided into three parts, as follows:

 - Clavicular part: origin at the medial clavicle

-- Sternocostal part: origin at the ipsilateral edge of the sternum and the cartilage of the 2nd – 6th rib
+- Sternocostal part: origin at the ipsilateral edge of the sternum and the cartilage of the second to the sixth rib

 - Abdominal part: origin at the anterior sheet of the aponeurosis of the rectus abdominis muscle